MolSSI-BSE/basis_set_exchange/doc/index.rst

 This project is the data repository for basis sets found in quantum chemistry, plus a library for reading and manipulating the basis sets.

+With this library, you can obtain basis sets in various formats, manipulate them (contract, uncontract), as well as convert basis set files between formats.
+Reference information can also be queried.

+The library also contains a command line interface.
+See :ref:`bse_cli`.

-This library is written as part of a rewrite of the Basis Set Exchange (https://www.basissetexchange.org) and is a collaboration between the Molecular Sciences Software Institute (https://molssi.org) and the Environmental Molecular Sciences Laboratory (https://www.emsl.pnl.gov)
+This library is a core part of the Basis Set Exchange (https://www.basissetexchange.org) and is a collaboration between the Molecular Sciences Software Institute (https://molssi.org) and the Environmental Molecular Sciences Laboratory (https://www.emsl.pnl.gov)

 The code for this project is located on GitHub at https://github.com/MolSSI-BSE/basis_set_exchange

 Citation
 ========